lisovin/scalejs/scalejs-docs/src/documents/statechart.html.md

 <br>

-## Statechart implementation
+## Statechart Builder

-The statechart is a __monad__ which in computer science is a functional programming structure which allows you to define computations as a sequence of steps.
-It allows you to nest and chain operations together which creates pipelines to process the data in steps, which each step having its own processing rules.
-This is a very convienient structure for building a statechart due to is clean and concise syntax.
+The statechart is created using builder functions which allow you to define states, transitions, and other statechart-related properties.
+These builder functions are defined in the __state.builder__ namespace and can be nested so that complex hierarchical structures can be created.
+The statechart builder runs and creates the statechart before your application starts.
+The statechart cannot be altered after the app runs.
+Therefore, the statechart is a deterministic function that for any given input has a predictable output.
+This makes creating states very easy, clean, and concise.

 <br>